 When Louis Napoleon (Napoleon III) seized total power in 1851 and established an anti-parliamentary constitution, Hugo openly denounced him as a traitor to France.
 The writer went into exile, living in Brussels and Jersey before settling in with his family on the channel island of Guernsey, where he would live until 1870.

 While in exile, Hugo used his influence to help fight social injustice in other countries.
 He also wrote and published his famous anti-Napoleon III pamphlets, which, although banned in France, made a huge impact there.
 When Hugo returned to France in 1870, he was elected to the National Assembly and the Senate and hailed as a national hero.

 Victor Hugo's writings were also influenced by his religious views, which changed radically over the years.
 At first, he was a devout Catholic like his mother, but then he grew disenchanted with the Church, which he perceived as being indifferent to the plight of the poor and the oppression of the monarchy.

 The fact that Hugo's novels made the Pope's official banned books list didn't help; he also noted over 700 attacks on Les Miserables by the Catholic press.
 He developed a seething lifelong hatred of the Catholic Church.

 When his sons died, they were buried without a crucifix or priest, and Hugo's will stipulated the same for his own death.
-Despite his deep hatred of the Church, Hugo was known to be a very spiritual man who believed in the necessity and power of prayer.
+Despite his deep hatred of the Church, Hugo was known to be a very spiritual man who believed in the power of prayer.

 His last great novel, Quatre-vignt-Treize (Ninety-Three) was published in 1874.
 He died in 1885 at the age of 83.